cedar-book/dev.bitshares.works-ts/core/wallet/cli_wallet-wiki.md

       ],
       ...

 Now, we should vote our witness in.
-Vote all of the shares in both my-account and nathan in favor of your new witness.
+Vote all of the shares in both `my-account` and `athan` in favor of your new witness.

     unlocked >>> vote_for_witness my-account my-account true true unlocked >>> vote_for_witness nathan my-account true true

-Now we wait until the next maintenance interval. get_dynamic_global_properties tells us when that will be in next_maintenance_time.
-Once the next maintenance interval passes, run get_global_properties again and you should see that your new witness has been voted in.
+Now we wait until the next maintenance interval. `get_dynamic_global_properties` tells us when that will be in `next_maintenance_time`.
+Once the next maintenance interval passes, run `get_global_properties` again and you should see that your new witness has been voted in.

 Even though it's voted in, it isn't producing any blocks yet because we only told the witness_node to produce blocks for 1.6.0 - 1.6.9 on the command line, and it doesn't know the private key for the witness.
-Get the witness object using get_witness and take note of two things.
-The id is displayed in get_global_properties when the witness is voted in, and we will need it on the witness_node command line to produce blocks.
-We'll also need the public signing_key so we can look up the correspoinding private key.
+Get the witness object using `get_witness` and take note of two things.
+The `id` is displayed in `get_global_properties` when the witness is voted in, and we will need it on the `witness_node` command line to produce blocks.
+We'll also need the public `signing_key` so we can look up the correspoinding private key.

-Once we have that, run dump_private_keys which lists the public-key private-key pairs to find the private key.
+Once we have that, run `dump_private_keys` which lists the public-key private-key pairs to find the private key.

-Warning: dump_private_keys will display your keys unencrypted on the terminal, don't do this with someone looking over your shoulder.
+Warning: `dump_private_keys` will display your keys unencrypted on the terminal, don't do this with someone looking over your shoulder.

     unlocked >>> get_witness my-account
     {